rbw/pysnow/README.rst

-More in the `Query builder documentation <http://pysnow.readthedocs.io/en/latest/query.html>`_
+More in the `QueryBuilder documentation <http://pysnow.readthedocs.io/en/latest/query.html>`_